Vaasa museum, Stockholm. It's easy to reach Stockholm by train!

 Option 3, London to Sweden with overnight stop in Brussels & Copenhagen

-This option takes longer than option 1 above as it involves two overnight stops not one.
-But it can be more time-effective, because you leave London in the evening after a full working day, and arrive in Stockholm at lunchtime on day 3, effectively taking only 1½ days out of your schedule rather than 2.
-Indeed, on the westbound journey you can have a full working day in Stockholm before hopping on an early evening train to Copenhagen, spend just one whole working day travelling (a chill-out day with your feet up, or getting some work dome on the train) and arrive in London on a morning Eurostar in time for the start of the following working day.
-If you like, you can use a sleeper train between Copenhagen & Stockholm instead of the overnight hotel stop.
-This means you can travel London to Stockholm in a night, a day and a night, the most time-effective option of all.
+This involves two overnight stops not one, but it can be more time-effective: Leave London in the evening after a full working day and arrive in Stockholm at lunchtime on day 3, taking only 1½ days out of your schedule rather than 2.
+Indeed, in the westbound direction you can have a full working day in Stockholm before taking an early evening train to Copenhagen, spend just one whole working day travelling (a chill-out day with your feet up, or getting some work dome on the train) and arrive in London on a morning Eurostar in time for the start of the following working day.

 London ► Stockholm & Gothenburg